-Pop along to our weekly Bookbug sessions starting on Friday 3rd March from 9.30-10.00am in the Livingstone Hall at St Columba’s Junior School, Knockbuckle Road, Kilmacolm.
+Pop along to our weekly term-time Bookbug sessions from 9.30-10.00am in the Livingstone Hall at St Columba’s Junior School, Knockbuckle Road, Kilmacolm.

 Bookbug sessions are free, fun and friendly events for babies, toddlers, pre-schoolers and their families to enjoy together.
 Each session lasts around 30 minutes and includes songs, stories and rhymes.
 Our session is hosted by Miss Victoria Jones who works in our Early Years department and is a Scottish Book Trust Bookbug session leader.